 The wood is rich in wildlife, but the kids will probably be more interested in the lovely trail of fairy doors in the trees.
 This is a circular trail and is home to some mythical creatures calls Glingbobs and Tooflits.
 People leave them pennies on their tree stumps so take a few coins with you.
 (My toddler did try to pocket some of the coins but was eventually persuaded to leave them for the fairies.)

 Pressmennan is easy to get to and is signposted from Stenton.
 There’s a car park featuring an information board with the map of the Sculpture Trail, which is where the fairies live.

 The lower section of the walk beside the shore is not buggy-friendly.
 I’ve tried it and wouldn’t recommend 😉

 I hope this post has given you some ideas for child-friendly walks near Edinburgh.
 I’ll add to it over time with more locations.
-If you would like to see the updates, make sure you sign up for the newsletter using the form below.
+If you would like to see the updates, make sure you sign up for the newsletter.

 Also, if you have any favourite walks in the local area, I’m always looking for new ideas!
 Please drop me a note in the comments 😊

 Cover photo by Tierras Altas Escocia on Unsplash